linux4sam/egt/docs/src/eclipse.md

 @image html eclipse/eclipse_new_Makefile_am.png "Create Makefile.am file"
 @image latex eclipse/eclipse_new_Makefile_am.png "Create Makefile.am file"

-save all using file->saveall or press (shift + Ctrl + S)
+Save all using file->saveall or press (shift + Ctrl + S).

-To Build this Project, first Invoke Autoreconf tool by right-click on the project and select Invoke Autotools->Invoke Autoreconf.
-This operation will call the autotools to generate configure script & Makefile.in files.
+To Build this Project, first invoke the Autoreconf tool by right clicking on the project and selecting Invoke Autotools->Invoke Autoreconf.
+This operation will call the autotools to generate the configure script and Makefile.in files.
 This operation has to be done again if you make changes to configure.ac or Makefile.am.

 @imageSize{eclipse_invoke_autoreconf.png,max-width:90%;height:auto;}
 @image html eclipse/eclipse_invoke_autoreconf.png "Invoke autoreconf"
 @image latex eclipse/eclipse_invoke_autoreconf.png "Invoke autoreconf"

-Set the "-i -v -f" option to autoreconf window and click OK.
-This tells autoreconf to automatically install some additional scripts and files that are needed for correct operation of configure script.
+Set the "-i -v -f" option to the autoreconf window and click OK.
+This tells autoreconf to automatically install additional scripts and files that are needed for correct operation of the configure script.

 @imageSize{eclipse_autoreconf_args.png,max-width:90%;height:auto;}
 @image html eclipse/eclipse_autoreconf_args.png "Set autoreconf arguments"
 @image latex eclipse/eclipse_autoreconf_args.png "Set autoreconf arguments"

-Now we can see in the console that autoreconf command finished successfully and configure and Makefile.in files have generated in the project folder.
+Now we can see in the console that the autoreconf command finished successfully and the configure and Makefile.in files have generated in the project folder.

 @imageSize{eclipse_autoreconf_success.png,max-width:90%;height:auto;}
 @image html eclipse/eclipse_autoreconf_success.png "Autoreconf success"
 @image latex eclipse/eclipse_autoreconf_success.png "Autoreconf success"

-Now Reconfigure project by right-click on the project and select Reconfigure Project.
+Now reconfigure the project by right clicking on the project and selecting Reconfigure Project.
-This will call configure script with argument --host option & set Environment variable values to ensures that your project will be cross-compiled with the Buildroot toolchain.
+This will call the configure script with the argument --host option and set Environment variable values to ensure that your project will be cross-compiled with the Buildroot toolchain.
-You may define additional options in project properties.
+You may define additional options in the project properties.

 @imageSize{eclipse_reconfigure_project.png,max-width:90%;height:auto;}
 @image html eclipse/eclipse_reconfigure_project.png "Reconfigure project"
 @image latex eclipse/eclipse_reconfigure_project.png "Reconfigure project"

-In the console, we can see operation finished successfully and Makefile generated in the Project folder.
+In the console, we can see that the operation finished successfully and Makefile generated in the Project folder.

 @imageSize{eclipse_reconfigure_success.png,max-width:90%;height:auto;}
 @image html eclipse/eclipse_reconfigure_success.png "Reconfigure project finished"
 @image latex eclipse/eclipse_reconfigure_success.png "Reconfigure project finished"

-Finally to build this project.
-Select Project-> "Build All" or Press (Ctrl-b).
+Finally, to build this project, select Project-> "Build All" or Press (Ctrl-b).

 @imageSize{eclipse_build_success.png,max-width:90%;height:auto;}
 @image html eclipse/eclipse_build_success.png "Build project"
 @image latex eclipse/eclipse_build_success.png "Build project"

-@section eclipse_execute_egt  Executing EGT application on Target Remotely
+@section eclipse_execute_egt  Executing EGT application on a Target Remotely

-Eclipse will execute a EGT application on to target board by transfer the application binary using SSH and SSH server must have installed on target board.
+Eclipse will execute an EGT application on a target board by transfering the application binary using SSH.
+SSH server must have been installed on the target board.

 Buildroot offers you two choices:

 1. The Dropbear package can be enabled in Networking applications -> dropbear.
-2. The full-blown SSH implementation, OpenSSH, which can be enabled in Networking applications -> openssh.
+2. The full-blown SSH implementation, OpenSSH, can be enabled in Networking applications -> openssh.

 Most SSH servers do not allow log in as root with an empty password.
-To set the root password login on the target board, type below commands:
+To set the root password, log in on the target board and type the below commands:

 @code{.sh}
 # passwd